mghah/mghah.github.io/README.md

 # CORONOVIRUS STAY ALIVE

 ## DISCLAIMER
-i'm not a medical or health professional and this is NOT medical advice.
+i'm NOT a medical or healthcare professional. this is NOT medical advice.

 USE THE INFORMATION HERE AT YOUR OWN RISK.
 100% OF THE RISK IS YOURS.

 You can use the [editor on GitHub](https://github.com/mghah/mghah.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.